appstefan/HighlightSwift/README.md

 Card view for iOS built with the `CodeText` view

 - 💬 Displays the configured language
-- 👆 Double tap to reset
+- 👆 Double tap to toggle its display

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="/Resources/codecard-light-appearance@2x.png">